Home | Bush Dance Home

 Falling Masonry by John Kirkpatrick 5 Couple Longways (but see note) 32 bar jig or reel Easy A1 (8) Advance and retire (8) Pass through but do NOT turn around (stay facing out) A2 (8) Retire and advance (8) Pass through backwards (no peeking!)
 B1 (4) Couple at the top galop to the bottom, everyone else move up (4) Couple at the top galop to the bottom, everyone else move up (4) Couple at the top galop to the bottom, everyone else move up (4) Couple at the top galop to the bottom, everyone else move up B2 (4) Couple at the top galop to the bottom, everyone else move up (4) Couple at the top galop to the bottom, everyone else move up (8) All swing partner In B1/B2, each couple in turn galops to the bottom.
 Then the original top couple go down one more time, which is the progression.
 Make sure the next couple goes down at the right time, even if the previous couple haven't quite reached the bottom yet.
 When doing this dance for non dancers (at weddings, parties etc) I don't insist on 5 couples.
 Instead, I change B1/B2 to simply continue the galoping down the middle until the music runs out.

-The Fire Hose Reel Longways for 5 or so couples Jig or reel, any length (the dance is not very structured) Easy (8) Advance and retire (8) Advance again and take hands: take partner with man's right and woman's left.
-Then men reach their left hand over the joined hands and take the free hand of the next woman.
+The Fire Hose Reel Longways for 5 or so couples Jig or reel, any length (the dance is not very structured) Easy Begin with everyone facing up, holding partner's inside hand (16) Everyone up and back.
+Repeat Now take hands: everyone has a free hand.
+Men reach their left hand over the joined hands and take the free hand of the woman behind.
 Check: everyone is holding 2 people, only the men have their arms crossed.
 Top woman and bottom man have a free hand Now, no-one is to let go hands for a long time: (??)
 All raise their joined hands to make a tunnel.
 The top woman goes through, dragging everyone with her.
-When she gets to the bottom she turns right and goes clockwise around the others.
-The bottom man needs to *keep still* - do not move, do not turn around, do not do anything: as the others continue moving clockwise they will wind up around the bottom man until everyone is in a solid clump.
+When she gets to the bottom she turns left and goes anticlockwise around the others.
+The bottom man needs to *keep still* - do not move, do not turn around, do not do anything: as the others continue moving anticlockwise they will wind up around the bottom man until everyone is in a solid clump.
 Then...
 Bottom man (in the middle of the mess, can't move and probably can hardly even breathe) needs to unwind the set.
 To do this, he should crouch down and make his way through to the outside.
-When he gets to the outside he turns left and leads everyone around anticlockwise into a circle (a reminder, no-one is to let go hands during any of the winding/unwinding moves) From the circle, everyone swing partner and reform into a longways set with different couples at top and bottom.
-This is a fun dance with the right crowd.
+When he gets to the outside he turns right and leads everyone around clockwise into a circle (a reminder, no-one is to let go hands during any of the winding/unwinding moves) From the circle, everyone swing partner and reform into a longways set with different couples at top and bottom.
+Yes, this is a very loose finish This is a fun dance with the right crowd.
 Sets tend to wind/unwind at their own pace, so I don't usually try to keep the sets together.

 Five Around Three By Peter Foster 3 June 2013 Longways for 4 couples 32 bar jig or reel Easy-Medium A1 (16) Man 1 cast, women follow (top man lead the women around the other 3 men) A2 (16) Woman 1 cast, men follow (top woman lead the men around the other three women) B1 (16) Right hand stars, left hand stars at top and bottom B2 (16) Top couple swing to the bottom while the other couples move up After getting home in A1, the top couple need to immediately turn around to lead back the other way.
 This dance is amusing to watch, as dancers go the wrong way with the wrong people at the wrong time